ryanfitzer/Demos/readme.md

 # About #

-A repository to house all the <abbr title="proof of concept">POC</abbr>'s, tests and demos I create.
+A repository to house all the POC's, tests and demos I create.

 ### Apache Commands ###